The Deja Vu Principle

 I think that in this residual state of thoughts and actions that we have undertaken in the past, framing new time functions in the specificity of the consciousness that gives shape to a lost reality, the fusion between essence and appearance occurs.
 That is, what defines you permanently and what defines you when you disregard what you have become, taking more into account the image of what you have been.

-The past is the messenger of essential truths, of reference values that have not precisely outlined themselves over time and have not grown uniformly with the experience of life.
-Some sort of clues left behind that can lead you to another area of knowledge, because in the past you are reliving fundamental moments of your own exceptionality – claiming your totality.
-Moments placed into the light with no interruptions, having truth as a guide, pieces of what you think, emotions and states, having their finality in the opportunity to form yourself continuously and to get in touch with a sum of qualities that you should not miss when you want to become a leader.
+The past is the messenger of essential truths, of reference values that did not take shape precisely in time and did not grow uniformly with the experience of life.
+Only some clues left behind can lead you to another area of knowledge, because through the past you relive fundamental moments of your own exceptionality - which claim your totality.
+Moments constantly brought to light, guided by the truth, pieces of what you think, emotions and states, with the purpose of being able to continuously form yourself and get in touch with a number of qualities that you must not lack when you want to become a leader.

 In a field such as leadership, subject to changes of progress or regress in any direction, the obligation to start looking for what you once were can distribute you into a new role that makes you feel that you are living the life of someone you could’ve been.
 This, in the conditions of an existence affected by that reality that infuses spirit in self-image, in everything you do, through the distribution of what is subtle, seemingly small and insignificant, in another structure and in a vision of an ensemble with additional and more advanced features and nuances.

-The beauty of self-understanding can be labeled as a reminder of the destiny that awaits you when going further is an update of the reason with which you’d want to meet yourself in a time other than the one unravelling now.
+The beauty of self-understanding can be seen as a reminder of the destiny that awaits you, when moving forward becomes an update of the reason you hope to reach in a time other than the present.

 The Déjà Vu Principle aims at that recognizability of what you were and what you are, in everything you achieve, maintaining the upward trend of performance coupled with innovative ways of deepening your own identity.